jamadeo/goose/documentation/blog/2025-07-28-ai-to-ai/index.md

 ---
-title: "When AI Meets AI: Goose Desktop and CLI Collaborate"
+title: "When AI Meets AI: Goose Desktop and CLI Collaborate!"
 description: I told Goose Desktop to go have a conversation with Goose CLI and what happened next was fascinating!
 authors:
     - angie